rhysha/nbis-script/Readme.md

 ```

-This script performs the following tasks:
+- This script performs the following tasks:
-Converts TIFF images to WSQ format.
+  * Converts TIFF images to WSQ format.
-Checks quality of WSQ images using NFIQ.
+  * Checks quality of WSQ images using NFIQ.
-Extracts features from fingerprints using MINDTCT.
+  * Extracts features from fingerprints using MINDTCT.
-Performs fingerprint matching using BOZORTH3.
+  * Performs fingerprint matching using BOZORTH3.

+### ENJOY